 Ingredients

-- 1 kg rhubarb peeled and chopped
+- 400 g rhubarb trimmed and chopped

-- 150 g raisins
+- 40 g raisins about 2 tablespoons

-- 150 ml apple cider vinegar
+- 60 ml apple cider vinegar or white vinegar

 Instructions